bufbuild/protobuf-es/MANUAL.md

 ### Proto3 optional fields

+In proto3, zero values like `0`, `false`, or `""` aren't serialized by default.
+When the `optional` keyword is added to a field, zero values are serialized.
-In proto3, zero values like `0`, `false`, or `""` aren't serialized.
-The `optional` keyword enables presence tracking for a field, allowing you to distinguish between an absent value and an explicitly set zero value.
+The keyword enables presence tracking for a field, allowing you to distinguish between an absent value, and an explicitly set zero value.

 ```protobuf
 optional bool active = 3;